 (Hotel: Northern Light Inn or similar)

 Day 9 – L’Anse-Au-Clair/Rocky Harbour: from Blanc Sablon, take the ferry back to the shores of Newfoundland and travel back down the coast.
 Visit Gros Morne National Park and learn about the unique geology that led to this park's designation as a UNESCO World Heritage Site.
 Take time to hike along one of the park's many trails or enjoy a spectacular boat cruise on the landlocked fjord of Western Brook Pond.
-While in the park, watch out for wildlife such as Arctic Hare, Lynx and Caribou.
+While in the park there are many different wildlife viewing opportunites; such as such as Arctic Hare, Lynx and Caribou.
 Arrive in Rocky Harbour for a one night stay.

 (Hotel: Oceanview Hotel or similar)

 Days 10 & 11 – Rocky Harbour/Gander: leaving your hotel head east through the wooded landscape.
 Arriving in Gander, a main staging area for aircraft during World War 2, check in to your hotel for two nights.
 You might also want to visit North Atlantic Aviation Museum.
 The following day follow the 'Road to the Isles' which is an excellent viewing point for passing icebergs.
 En route, visit the Beothuk Intrpretation Centre at Boyd's Cove and learn about a now-extinct people with a unique language and culture who thrived on the resources of the land and sea.